Account executives can easily be considered the foundational layer of a corporation’s entire sales operation.

 While earning potential for sales professionals working in technology and software industries can vary greatly depending on the company and the location of the position, this is generally a good place to be.
 Sales professionals in tech have extremely high earning potential due to the rising interest and constantly evolving innovation within the industry.

 Business Insider reports that the highest performing software sales professionals can attain up to $400,000 a year, every year.
 At some of the top enterprise software companies like Oracle, Microsoft or IBM, the top 20 percent of salespeople in the company reportedly earn $250,000 to $350,000 a year – figures that include commission and bonuses on top of base pay.
-As our CEO, Eliot Burdett, shared with Business Insider, “In a really good year, a top salesperson at these companies can earn $1M.”
+As Peak’s founder, Eliot Burdett, shared with Business Insider, “In a really good year, a top salesperson at these companies can earn $1M.”

 While software startups tend to pay less, they also frequently offer bonuses of stock against an eventual IPO, and many account managers choose to work at startups because of the unique company culture.